Black Pin Hikes

 Grand Canyon South Rim to North Rim - Heat, heat, and heat.
 This is an inverted mountain with most of the work at the end.
 The key thing is to mitigate the 100F+ temperatures in the inner gorge by being past it before midday.
 There are plenty of amenities and water along the trail, but managing your hydration and electrolyte balance requires attention.
 There are also logistical problems getting around the canyon when you are done.
 Once you mitigate the heat and deal with the logistics, it is just a simple 24 mile hike with 6000' of vertical gain.

 Pyramid-Villager Loop - A harsh desert, canyon scrambling, cross country, waterless, ridge roller coaster...in the dark.
-As a pure desert hike, this one can only be attempted in the winter.
-Winters mean short days, and unless you are very fast, that means at least a few hours of this hike must be done in the dark.
-I started an hour before sunrise and ended three hours after sunrise.
+As a pure desert hike, this one should only be attempted in fall/winter.
+Winters mean short days, and unless you are fast, that means at least a few hours of this hike must be done in the dark.
+I started an hour before sunrise and ended three hours after sunset.
 The 19.2 miles and 7107' of gain took me 14 hours and 45 minutes.
-Only Mt.
-Whitney took me longer.
 The big 1000' dip between Mile High Mountain and Villager near the end of the hike was the crux.
 I also ran out of water and was very dehydrated at the end.
 It's hard to guess exactly how much water you'll need, but there is nowhere to refill if you run out.

 Big Iron Mountain - My baseline for tough day hikes.
 With a summit of 8007', you don't have the altitude issues of other hikes, but it is steeper than most with plenty of loose dirt.
 The descent is also brutal.
 I fell a number of times on the way down and shredded my shorts.
 They ended up with several holes in them and I had to throw them away after the ordeal.
 Another difference with the other hikes is that there is no water available along the trail.
 You must pack in everything you need, which was 224 oz (6.6L) for me.